 Each completed Econic bag or wrapper includes a percentage of compostable non-renewable components derived from petroleum, which can vary due to factors such as ink coverage, film thickness and customised performance adaptions.
 Convex is constantly working to increase the renewable content of Econic as suitable sustainable raw materials and resin formulas become available.

-Econic® bags are compostable when disposed of in a composting environment containing heat, water, oxygen, soil and micro-organisms.
+Econic packaging is compostable when disposed of in a home or industrial composting environment containing heat, water, oxygen, soil and micro-organisms.

 Important note: If you have non-compostable labels or degassing valves on your Econic bags, you will need to peel these off before composting the bag.

-Econic® is one of several compostable packaging options developed and/or manufactured by Convex.
+Econic is one of several home compostable packaging options developed and/or manufactured by Convex New Zealand Ltd. These options include a high clarity moisture-resistant film called EcoClear™ for packing short shelf-life salad greens and produce.
+You can read more about EcoClear packaging here.
 To view our other compostable packaging options please click here

 Compostable Versus Biodegradable

 One of the most common questions we are asked is, “Does bio-degradable and compostable mean the same thing and, if not, what is the difference?”
 We have attempted to answer this question as simply as we can by defining the widely accepted official meanings of the two terms more…